The world's largest hard drive

 As if Samsung didn't have enough to unveil yesterday, what with the Galaxy S6 Edge+, Galaxy Note 5, and a tease of the Gear S2 smartwatch, the company also used an appearance at the Flash Memory Summit in California to showcase the world's largest hard drive to date.
 And it's an SSD drive, cramming 16TB of space into a 2.5in shape.

 How's that possible?
 It's 3D NAND memory, which means the cells aren't simply stacked flat like in traditional storage; the varying arrangement allows much more solid-state storage to be crammed into the same amount of space.
 It's similar to what Intel unveiled recently, but Samsung already has this 16TB option on the horizon.
-Ars Technica estimates that it'll cost at least £5,000 (S$10,977), so unsurprisingly, it's aimed at business users.
+Ars Technica estimates that it'll cost at least £5,000 (about five lac rupees), so unsurprisingly, it's aimed at business users.